larsks/blog.oddbit.com-posts/2013-01-28-net-with-no-net.md

+---
+layout: post
-Title: Systemd and the case of the missing network
+title: Systemd and the case of the missing network
-Date: 2013-01-28
+date: 2013-01-28
+---

 I was intrigued by [this post][sockact] on socket activated containers with `systemd`.
 The basic premise is: